-- CP purchases drug from a wholesaler at the 340B price of \$50 (a 50% discount off the \$100 list price). - Manufacturer pays a chargeback to the wholesaler for the difference of \$50. - 4.
+- 1. CE participates in 340B program and engages with a CP. - CP purchases drug from a wholesaler at the 340B price of \$50 (a 50% discount off the \$100 list price). - 3.
+Manufacturer pays a chargeback to the wholesaler for the difference of \$50. - 4.
 A patient gets a prescription from a doctor at a CE.
 The patient fills the prescription at the CP, showing their card for third-party insurance. - 5.
 The CP submits the prescription to the third-party payer for reimbursement. - 6.
 The payer, which has contracted with the manufacturer to receive a rebate, reimburses the pharmacy \$105. - 7.
 The payer requests and receives a 30% rebate from the manufacturer. - 8.
 The CP made \$55 on the transaction. - 9.
-The manufacturer paid multiple discounts on the same product - 50% upfront discount for the 340B price and 30% rebate to the insurer - resulting in \$30 of revenue leakage.
+The manufacturer paid multiple discounts on the same product 50% upfront discount for the 340B price and 30% rebate to the insurer resulting in \$30 of revenue leakage.

 For example, say a CE purchases a \$100 drug for \$50 (or a 50% 340B discount).
 The drug is then dispensed to a patient who has commercial insurance.
-The thirdparty payer receives a claim in which it reimburses \$105; through a contract with this payer, the manufacturer has agreed to pay a rebate.
+The third-party payer receives a claim in which it reimburses \$105; through a contract with this payer, the manufacturer has agreed to pay a rebate.
 The CE made \$55 on the transaction.
 This isn't illegal, as gaps in regulations permit this for the commercially insured.
 Ultimately, this means the manufacturer has paid multiple discounts on the same product - a 50% upfront discount for the 340B price and then another rebate to the insurer.
 This form of revenue leakage becomes even more pronounced if the 340B was "penny priced" - as the manufacturer could end up paying more discounts than the price of the product.